pflanze/functional-perl/docs/intro.md

 Note how we create an anonymous subroutine to simply use the `+` operator.
 We can't pass `+` directly, Perl does not have a way to pass an operator as a subroutine (CODE ref) directly.
-To ease this pain, Perl's operators are wrapped as functions (subroutines) in `FP::Ops`, which is imported by `bin/fperl` already.
+To make this easier (and consistent in the ability to pass operations as so-called first-class values), Perl's operators are wrapped as subroutines in `FP::Ops`, which is imported by `bin/fperl` already.
 The subroutine wrapping `+` is called `add`.

     fperl> add(1,2)
     $VAR1 = 3;